Nadosha/Fuelfin-test/README.md

 # How to use:

+You can use any tool for testing API that best suits you.
+But I'll suggest using built-in swagger (documentation), which gives you an interface for interacting with the app - http://localhost:3030/api.

+## For using bash or command line, here is a basic commands:

 1. Signup with email and password (this will logging you automatically).
 This will return access token
 ```bash
 curl --location 'http://localhost:3030/auth/signup' \